drslump/ass-ert/README.md

 ### Promises

-By using `.then` and `.catch` we can attach matchers to the promise, which will be evaluated once the promise gets resolved or rejected.
+By using `.then` and `.catch` we can attach matchers to the promise which will only be evaluated once the promise gets resolved or rejected.

 > When working with [Mocha]() or [Jasmine 2.x]() we are allowed to return a promise from a test to have it consumed before the test